tjeve/phase-2-project-tumblr-clone/README.md

 ## Technologies Used

-- Knex.js
+- Knex.js for database seeding and migrations
-- Node.js
+- Node.js for server operations
-- Express
+- Express for server operations
-- Passport.js
+- Passport.js for authentication
-- Mustache Template system
+- Mustache.js for templating
-- PostgreSQL
+- PostgreSQL for the database

 **Available Scripts**